jellebaele/datastructures_algorithms/src/data_structures/tree/README.md

 The Tree data structure is similar to Linked Lists in that each node contains data and can be linked to other nodes.

-We have previously covered data structures like Arrays, Linked Lists, Stacks, and Queues.
-These are all linear structures, which means that each element follows directly after another in a sequence.
+Data structures like Arrays, Linked Lists, Stacks, and Queues are all linear structures, which means that each element follows directly after another in a sequence.
 Trees however, are different.
 In a Tree, a single element can have multiple 'next' elements, allowing the data structure to branch out in various directions.

 The data structure is called a "tree" because it looks like a tree, only upside down.

 The Tree data structure can be useful in many cases:

-- Hierarchical Data: File systems, organizational models, etc.
+- Hierarchical Data: one reason to use trees might be because you want to store information that naturally forms a hierarchy.
+For example, the file system on a computer, organizational models, etc.
 - Databases: Used for quick data retrieval.
 - Routing Tables: Used for routing data in network algorithms.
 - Sorting/Searching: Used for sorting data and searching for data.
 - Priority Queues: Priority queue data structures are commonly implemented using trees, such as binary heaps.

 ## Types of Trees

 Trees are a fundamental data structure in computer science, used to represent hierarchical relationships.
-This tutorial covers several key types of trees.

 - Binary Trees: Each node has up to two children, the left child node and the right child node.
 This structure is the foundation for more complex tree types like Binay Search Trees and AVL Trees.
 - Ternary Tree: A tree data structure in which each node has at most three child nodes, usually distinguished as “left”, “mid” and “right”.